jpdekker/hass-blueprints/README.md

 # Decco Home Assistant Blueprints

-**Note: You MUST create at least one Sonos alarm in the Sonos app before using these blueprints.**
+**Note: For the Sonos Wake Up Alarm blueprint, you MUST create at least one Sonos alarm in the Sonos app before using it.**

 A collection of powerful Home Assistant automation blueprints for smart home control, including calendar-based lighting, device controllers, and alarm management.